Oat Flour Pancakes

 About these pancakes

 If you’ve never used oat flour, you’re in for a treat!
 Oat flour has a great nutty flavor, and contains more protein and fewer carbs than regular flour.
 If you don’t stock oat flour in your pantry don’t fret because it’s really easy to make.
 Simply blend regular or quick cooking oats in your blender on low.
 1 1/2 cups of oats will yield about 1 1/4 cups of oat flour.
+If you’d prefer not to blend your oats, try our honey oat pancakes or oatmeal pancakes.

 Tip: If you plan to use steel cut oats, plan on a little extra time in the blender.